songdan1988git/Web3-collaboration/grants/speculative/Bullet-Zokrates.md

 [Consultant]

 * Dr.Yunchuan Wei :Worked as a rocket engneer for the China Aerospace Science and Technology Corporation, and master in technology of information security field.
-In this project, Dr.Yunchuan Wei will responsible for cryptographic algorithem, and security aspect and off-chain Computation/on-chain verification framework design.
+In this project, Dr.Yunchuan Wei will serve as a consultant for cryptographic algorithem, and security aspect and off-chain Computation/on-chain verification framework design.

 [Developer]